YeomeoR/DGTestPHPForm/README.md

 HTML validates inputs automatically unless 'switched off'.
 In which case, PHP email validation takes over as per the code.

 Select a file to upload from device/computer.
 This sent with the email when form is submitted but will be sent (in this instance) to the 'assets/images/' folder of the cloned project, in the text editor, not the email recipient.
+On screen display showing the details of the upload and sent file in the form of an array in plain text using a simple function and 'print_r' between <pre> tags, test_form.php, lines 70-74 (just for information).

 The information from the input fields on the form will be sent to an email address (in this instance: email@yeomeo.dev)